 Most conifer needles, though, are safe, and they’ll add a citrusy, sometimes spicy flavor to cocktails, baked goods, savory dishes, and more.

-If you’re looking for a fizzy, fermented refresher that is also downright pretty, prepare a batch of this pine needle and raspberry soda, fermented with wild yeast!
+If you’re looking for a fizzy, fermented refresher that is also downright pretty, prepare a batch of this fermented pine needle soda!

 For a savory-sweet combo, experiment with this spruce cornmeal cake, boasting tangerines and goat cheese frosting.
 (You don’t have to tell me twice!)